Limenitis arthemis: Adults

-Parental care
+Life history

 Oviposition

 Females lay eggs on leaves of food plants (see Food Resources for details), specifically at the very tips of these leaves, to the point where the width of the egg and that of the leaf are the same.
 These plants are about two to three feet off the ground.
 Mother undergoes labor for several weeks, laying only a few eggs per day; this is implied as more and more worn-out females are found.